kavishkagihan/Cannon/README.md

 `exit`

-Also if you are comfortable with using keyborad keys, you can use the Control key and the EXIT_KEY (default is 'j')  to exit as well.
+Also if you are comfortable with using keyborad shortcuts, you can use the Control key and the EXIT_KEY (default is 'j')  to exit as well.
 You change change it to your preference.

 ![image](https://user-images.githubusercontent.com/85458014/124821538-392e3880-df45-11eb-9230-ef781944f3b7.png)